Cyber-Pearl/ctf-writeups/udctf2023/misc/LeastSignificantColor/README.md

 This problem is a steganography problem.
 The image has encoded data given below:
 ![alt](./encoded.png)

-After analyzing the problem dreb said the we need to extract data each color RED and GREEN then XOR them.
-Using https://stegonline.georgeom.net/extract for extracting LSB data.
+After analyzing the problem @dreb said we need to extract data each color RED and GREEN then XOR them afterwards.
+So using https://stegonline.georgeom.net/extract for extracting LSB data.

 Get the hex dump of RED
 ![Alt text](image.png)